bryanwweber/orbital-mechanics-notes/orbital-maneuvers/hohmann-transfer.md

 The Hohmann transfer orbit.
 [Leafnode](https://commons.wikimedia.org/wiki/File:Hohmann_transfer_orbit.svg) [CC BY-SA 2.5](https://creativecommons.org/licenses/by-sa/2.5), via Wikimedia Commons.
 :::

-In {numref}`fig:hohmann-transfer`, the spacecraft is initially in orbit 1 with radius $\mathsf{R}$ and is targeting orbit 3 with radius $\mathsf{R}'$.
+In @fig:hohmann-transfer, the spacecraft is initially in orbit 1 with radius $\mathsf{R}$ and is targeting orbit 3 with radius $\mathsf{R}'$.
 To achieve the transfer, the spacecraft boosts its velocity into an elliptical orbit, 2.
 When the spacecraft arrives at the far side of the ellipse, it boosts its velocity again to move into orbit 3.

 The periapsis distance of this **transfer orbit** is equal to $\mathsf{R}$ and the apoapsis distance is $\mathsf{R}'$.
 This means that the transfer orbit intersects both orbits 1 and 3.
 By providing impulses at both intersection points, it is possible to move from orbit 1 to orbit 3.

 ## Energy Considerations

-The specific energy of the initial and final orbits are given by Eq. {eq}`eq:circular-orbit-energy`, repeated here for reference:
+The specific energy of the initial and final orbits are given by @eq:circular-orbit-energy, repeated here for reference:

 :::{math}
 E = -\frac{\mu}{2r}